rwatts3/fragment/README.md

 # Fragment

 Fragment is a showcase application to demonstrate how to build a Segment clone on top of Blacksmith.
-Blacksmith is a low-code data engineering ecosystem for end-to-end data reliability with self-managed ETL.
+Blacksmith is a low-code self-hosted data engineering platform bringing ETL (with Go), TLT (with SQL), and databases migrations.

 **Related resources:**
 - [Tutorial: Segment Clone](https://nunchi.studio/blacksmith/tutorials/fragment)